Here’s how to grow a beard the right way.

 Well trust us, you can.
 Here are the Top 6 Beard Growing Mistakes - and how to avoid them.
 You’ll be rocking the beard of your dreams in no time.

-On average beards grow about a half inch per month.
+On average beards grow about a half-inch per month.
 Keep in mind, however, that your beard may grow slower or faster depending on genetics, and not all parts of your beard will grow at the same rate.
 Initially, some areas will begin to look full while others appear patchy.

 It’s at this point that some men give up, thinking they don’t have the genetics to grow a full beard.
 The reality is that this part of your beard is simply developing slower than the rest.
 Men’s beards continue to develop into their 30s.
-In your twenties and still have a patchy beard?
+In your twenties and still, have a patchy beard?
 Not to worry, you have yet to reach your full beard potential.
-Regardless of age, we recommend guys dedicate a full two months to growing their beard.
+Regardless of age, we recommend guys dedicate a full two months to grow their beard.

 Even in the early stages, you need to trim your beard.
 As mentioned above, different parts of your beard grow at different rates.
 After about a month of growth, an untrimmed beard will begin to look unbalanced.
 Trimming the longer parts down will help reduce the appearance of a patchy beard as the slower growth areas catch up.
-Early stage trimming is easy: pick a clipper and guard length and go.
+Early-stage trimming is easy: pick a clipper and guard length and go.
 Same setting all the way around.
 You can start shaping more as your beard transitions from stubble to a fuller beard.

 A man’s beard should not connect with his chest hair.
 On the opposite end of the spectrum, when a man smiles, his beard/stubble should not lift above his jawline.
 When determining where to draw the line, we recommend shaving any growth below the Adam’s Apple.

 The majority of beard-related problems, including itch and dandruff, are easily remedied with proper hydration.
 Our daily moisturizer was designed for that very purpose.
 While beard oils are wonderful for softening longer beards, a specially designed moisturizer treats skin conditions that beard oils simply cannot address.
 For extra oomph, apply beard oil after moisturizing.

 Every man is unique, and so are our beards.
 Be confident in who you are and the beard you grow.
-Genetics do play a role, but just because you cannot grow a full on ZZ Top beard doesn’t mean you can’t cultivate some handsome stubble or a serious handlebar ‘stache.
+Genetics do play a role, but just because you cannot grow a full-on ZZ Top beard doesn’t mean you can’t cultivate some handsome stubble or a serious handlebar ‘stache.
 In the end, your facial hair is a representation of you and your personality.
 Do what makes you happy and don’t bother comparing yourself to others.